dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Flyweight"></a>Flyweight
 * Motivation

-Imagine that we are implementing simple video game.

-In the game players will be moving around the map and shoot each other.

-So, in game in addition to the players and map, we need to have various graphical object like bullets, missiles, and shrapnel from explosions,etc.

-When we run a game it is obvious that we will have large number of graphical objects, where each requires an amount of memory.
-In a alpha version of the game we will leave that situation as it is.

-Alpha version of the game was running flawlessly on my machine, but on the another machine we were able to play.
-The game kept crashing soon after launching and after troubleshooting we realized that there is not enough memory, meaning that our game is not using memory on a proper way.

-So, it is obvious that we need to memory on a smarter way.
-If graphical objects includes information that is duplicated(e.g Color, Texture) then flyweight pattern can be used.
+Let's imagine that you are teaching youngsters programing.
+You decided to start with simple but exciting example, so during a course graphical editor which can draw a line will be developed.

+Base artifact is a class Line with start and end point.
+Now draw method needs to be implemented and voila our simple graphical editor implemented.
+After first usage, we decided that new feature will be implemented, in fact we want that our line has a basic colors.

+Line class will be extended with new attribute(Color class) which holds information's about the color and draw method will be extended accordingly.
+Now we have new version of our editor, and some users wants to test the edge of the editor, so they draw few thousand lines.
+Few thousand lines means that we have few thousand Line objects in memory, but we have few thousand Color objects in a memory as well, even our editor is drawing lines only with basic colors.

+Can we use memory more efficiently ?
+Color objects includes information's that are duplicated.
+Why not set up a pool of the basic color objects and share those colors, when Line object need it ?

-When this pattern is applied, the properties of the objects that are shared and are reasonably unchanging are moved into flyweight objects.
-For each of the main objects that use the shared data, only a reference to the appropriate flyweight object is required.
-This can drastically reduce the memory used by each of the main objects.
+The properties of the objects that are shared and are reasonably unchanging are moved into flyweight objects.
+For each of the Line objects that use the shared data, only a reference to the appropriate flyweight object is required.
+This will drastically reduce the memory used by each of the Line objects.

+Explained solution is example of the Flyweight pattern.
-So, Flyweight patterns removes duplicates and reduces memory by loading only the data necessary to perform action.
+Flyweight patterns removes duplicates and reduces memory by loading only the data necessary to perform action.

 * Story

-Remove duplicates.

-Flyweight pattern is used to reduce memory by loading only the data necessary to perform action.
 Database normalization is flyweight.
-Normalisation, is the process of organizing the columns (attributes) and tables (relations) of a relational database to minimize data redundancy.
+Normalization, is the process of organizing the columns (attributes) and tables (relations) of a relational database to minimize data redundancy.

 * Image